-- 3. Pour the solution (water/bleach) into the tank and fill the tank with potable water. - 4.
+- Pour the correct amount of solution (water/bleach) into the freshwater tank and fill with potable water. - 4.
 Open all faucets (Hot & Cold) allowing the water to run until the distinct odor of chlorine is detected. - 5.
 The standard solution must have four (4) hours of contact time to disinfect completely.
-Doubling the solution concentration will allow for contact time of one (1) hour. - When the contact time is completed, drain the tank.
-Refill with potable water and purge the plumbing of all sanitizing solution.
+Doubling the solution concentration will allow for contact time of one (1) hour. - 6.
+When the contact time is completed, drain the tank.
+Refill with potable water and flush the plumbing of all sanitizing solution.